 - Question Stem: Where the question itself is presented.

 Some LSAT logical reasoning tips recommend that you read one or the other of these first.
-Overwhelmingly, it is recommended that you read them in order.
-This, in and of itself, requires some skill, as you have very little time.
+Reading them in order requires some skill, as you have very little time.
 Increasing your speed and efficiency is key to improving your LSAT score.

 The goal is to train yourself to identify as quickly as possible what the stimulus means and what you are being asked to connect, relate, differentiate, or distinguish.
 A starting point for developing this skill is to learn the most common logical reasoning question types.
 Once you know the gist, you’ll have a firm foundation for answering questions efficiently and accurately.